 Boxes of plastic on each floor are labeled for compact shelving, art books, children’s books, reference, and comfortable seating.
-39-gallon bags (stored in a plastic bag) are for covering TV monitors, printers and similar smaller equipment.
-Second floor book ranges (under vulnerable ceiling tiles) are to be covered in a Category 3 hurricane or higher
+39-gallon bags (stored in a plastic bag) are for covering TV monitors, printers, and similar smaller equipment.
+Second floor book ranges (under vulnerable ceiling tiles) are to be covered in a Category 3 hurricane or higher.

 The following is a checklist of equipment to be protected.
-Unless otherwise noted, these items should be moved to protected areas of the building, if feasible.
+Unless otherwise noted, these items should be moved to a protected area of the building, if feasible.
 If there is not enough time or staff available to move items needing protection, all electronic and electrical equipment left in place should be unplugged from the power source, elevated off the floor, if possible, moved away from windows, if possible, and covered with plastic sheeting.
 All office doors should be closed and locked.

-E= Elevate, if feasible
+E = Elevate, if feasible

 M = Move, if feasible